HKUST-KnowComp/atomic-conceptualization/README.md

 This repository contains the code and data in our paper to be published, with each part introduced below. `requirements.txt` for each part of the repository is given respectively.

+# Dataset & Pretrained Models

+Our annotated data are given in `conceptualizer/data`, including `stage2_combined.json` for event conceptualizations and `stage3_combined.neg2.json` for abstract triples.
+Intermediate ATOMIC parsing results are also given in `conceptualizer/parse`, as mentioned above.
+Experiment data built upon ATOMIC and our data are given in `discriminator/data` or `discriminator/gen`.
+Pretrained models and Abstract ATOMIC are available [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/mhear_connect_ust_hk/Eo1sMdC6DalKtOllhrDXohABihrryFFd1MqJ9a_KPoqj6w?e=KWwaGy).

 # Identification & Heuristic-based Concept Linking

 Download the [Probase](http://concept.research.microsoft.com/Home/Download) to